SUCRO-Legged/SDUQuad48MITSimRL/README.md

 # sduog48MITSimRL
-This repository contains the code for the MIT controller for the SDUog48 robot.
-The deployment code is based on the MIT controller for the Mini Cheetah robot, which can be found at https://github.com/mit-biomimetics/Cheetah-Software.git.
-The code has been modified to work with the SDUog48 robot using Deep Reinforcement Learning.
+This repository contains the code for the MIT controller for the SDUog48 robot developed by ourselves.
+The deployment code is based on the [MIT controller](https://github.com/mit-biomimetics/Cheetah-Software) for the Mini Cheetah robot.
+The code has been modified to work for the sim-to-sim and sim-to-real of Deep Reinforcement Learning control method.

 ## Build
 Clone this repository and navigate to this repository directory.
 To build all code: